jinghuazhao/INF/csd3/README.md

 Optionally, the results are fed into `finemap.sb` via `--n-causal-snps`.

-## Additional analyses
+## Clumping by fixed distance

-A pure distance-based approach is avaiable as `sentinels_nold.sh` but is superseded with its failure to handle long LD regions.
+This is available as `sentinels_nold.sh` but is superseded with its failure to handle long LD regions.

 There are scripts for heritability analysis and proportion of variance explained.